triplednick/copycat/README.md

 ## Motivation

-I wanted to implement this project as a way to try and create a game that provides a cool user experience while also giving me the ability to leverage some tools I have been learning like Redux.
+I wanted to implement this project as a way to create a game that provides a cool user experience, while also giving me the ability to leverage some tools I have been learning like Redux.

 ## Installing Dependencies.